destinpq/vg/README-AUTOMATION.md

 # Automated Deployment Scripts for Video Generation

-This README explains how to use the automation scripts to push code changes to GitHub and deploy AI Engine changes to your H100 GPU server.
+This README explains how to use the automation scripts to push code changes to GitHub and deploy Python backend and AI Engine changes to your H100 GPU server.

 ## Scripts Overview

 1. **auto-push.sh**: Automatically commits and pushes changes in backend, frontend, and ai_engine directories to GitHub.
-Also deploys ai_engine changes to H100 GPU.
+Also deploys backend and ai_engine changes to H100 GPU.

-2. **h100-sync.sh**: Specifically designed to synchronize ai_engine changes to your H100 GPU server.
+2. **h100-sync.sh**: Specifically designed to synchronize backend and ai_engine changes to your H100 GPU server.
 Useful for manual GPU deployments.

 3. **auto-deploy-service.sh**: Sets up a systemd service that runs the auto-push script automatically on a schedule.